skrantzman/DNN_Tailwind/docs/Installation.md

 Yarn is a package manager that we use to manage all our dependencies quickly and securely.

 Refer to the [yarn installation page](https://yarnpkg.com/en/docs/install) for details on your specific operating system.

+\* _You may skip installing Yarn if you prefer to use NPM as your package manager of choice.
+Just replace yarn with npm in any yarn commands.
+We don't suggest mixing package managers in the same project, so pick one and stick with it_.

 ---